Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/rhogg/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Ryan Hogg is a Graduate Student in Nuclear Engineering at Purdue University.
-He commissioned as a Navy Pilot from the US Naval Academy in Annapolis, MD, and graduated with a B.S.
+Ryan Hogg is commissioned as a Navy Pilot.
+He graduated from the US Naval Academy in Annapolis, MD with a B.S.
 In Mechanical Engineering in 2024.
+He earned his M.S. in Nuclear Engineering from Purdue University in 2025.